GeoMOER/moer-base-python/docs/units/_unit02/unit02-01_Overview.md

 In this unit, you will learn:
 - a short introduction to store and manage data;
 - how to work with numbers, text, and boolean values;
-- the properties and uses of different basic data types;
 - how and why to convert data from one type to another;